TSA union calls for more protections amid pandemic

-WASHINGTON D.C.
-(NEXSTAR) — TSA officers are at high risk of contracting the coronavirus because of the nature of their jobs.
-Now, the union representing Transportation Security Administration employees says the government must do more to keep them safe.
+WASHINGTON (NEXSTAR) – Transportation Security Administration officers are at high risk of contracting the coronavirus because of the nature of their jobs.
+They’re still at work and keeping the flying public safe, even in the middle of a worldwide pandemic.

+Now the union representing TSA employees says the government must do more to keep them safe.
 They have a list of demands they want before travel around the country picks up again.

-TSA officers are still at work keeping the flying public safe even in the middle pf a worldwide pandemic.

 “TSOs need hazardous duty pay,” said Everett Kelley, the National President of the American Federation of Government Employees.

-Floridan Congresswoman Val Demings agreed–it is hazardous to work in close contact with travelers.
+Floridan Congresswoman Val Demings agrees – it is hazardous to work in close contact with travelers.

 In addition to a pay increase, the union says part-time TSA employees need the same health care benefits as full-time officers.